Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 Burnett, thank fuck, did not partake.
 She had the Jalapeno poppers instead, like a civilized human being.
 Dyer ordered the fish and chips, because *delicious,* and Burnett started nomming on it without even asking.

 They didn’t talk too much.
 They were already pretty far past that, really, if she was already pilfering his fries.
-He put an arm around her waist and she felt it up pretty thoroughly, made an approving noise when he tensed up what he had...snuggled into him a bit deeper, looked up at him with a smile...hand feeling along his abs, now...
+He put an arm around her waist and she felt it up pretty thoroughly, made an approving noise when he tensed up what he had... snuggled into him a bit deeper, looked up at him with a smile... hand feeling along his abs, now...

-"Mmhm...You’ll do."
+"Mmhm...
+You’ll do."

 Well.
 Dyer was pretty firmly fucking *claimed* at this point.
 There were cheers around the table and a knowing nod from Hunter.
 "My man," he rumbled, while setting in on his second Salad.